PRC-Data-Challenge-2024/team_delightful_avocado/README.md

 More information about the challenge can be found [here](https://ansperformance.eu/study/data-challenge/).

 ## Installation and Execution
-To install the required Python (this repository was made with Python 3.11) packages, run the following command:
+To install the required Python (this repository was made using Python 3.11) packages, run the following command:
 ```bash
 pip install -r requirements.txt
 ```